Music Teaching (Piano Tuition, Vocal Coaching)

 Keith Jarrett (b.
 1945)

 Bobby Timmons (b.
 1935)

 Cecil Taylor (b.
 1933)

 In my view, it is almost impossible to participate fully in jazz as a performer without knowledge of these pianists: their recordings largely define the idiom of jazz.
 Of course, their performances are very different in style.
-Some, such as Peterson and Tatum, are acknowledged masters of piano technique with vast repertoires, ‘athletes of the piano’ perhaps, although quite conservative in their choices of material.
-Others are highly esteemed because of the contributions they have made to jazz evolution, in terms of their compositions, original thinking or stylistic development.
+Some, such as Peterson and Tatum, are acknowledged masters of piano technique with vast repertoires, ‘athletes of the piano’ perhaps, although quite conservative in their choices of material, with little concern for stylistic innovation.
+Others are highly esteemed because of the contributions they have made to jazz evolution in terms of their compositions, original thinking or stylistic development.
 Among these, Bill Evans and Thelonius Monk (also perhaps Herbie Hancock and Keith Jarrett) can all be seen as major innovators.
 The recordings of Evans and Monk unquestionably opened new doors for pianists, and indeed for jazz as a whole.
 Their influences can be detected in almost any set which a jazz piano trio plays today.

 Overall, performances by jazz musicians (including pianists) are arguably evaluated on the basis of five elements:

 - Programme planning (i.e. range/contrast of the music and originality of the material).